TeamHealth: Surprise Billing

 In December 2020, TeamHealth CEO Leif Murphy issued the following statement supporting the No Surprises Act, “We fully support the No Surprises Act, as it is unequivocally the right thing for patients by placing the obligation for fair payment for emergency services on the insurer and keeping the patient out of the middle of any payment dispute.”

+In 2023, TeamHealth stated that it prevailed in over 90 percent of disputes submitted through the federal independent dispute resolution (IDR) process established by the No Surprises Act.
+The company criticized what it characterized as insurer abuse of the No Surprises Act and stated that it used the arbitration process to resolve disputes involving what it described as insurer underpayment of claims.

+In February 2026, Robert R. Frantz, president of TeamHealth's West Group, testified before the Oklahoma House Insurance Committee in support of House Bill 4460, a measure concerning insurer payment obligations for healthcare services.
+The legislation would require insurers to pay the full allowed amount for covered services regardless of a patient's cost-sharing status, with insurers responsible for collecting copayments, deductibles, and co-insurance.

+In April 2026, Eric Norman, TeamHealth's head of human resources, reiterated the company's opposition to surprise billing and argued that some insurers were financially benefiting from provisions of the No Surprises Act while offering reimbursement rates below historical contracted rates.

+In June 2026, TeamHealth chief medical officer Jody Crane welcomed federal regulatory changes to the No Surprises Act's independent dispute resolution process, stating that the reforms would make arbitration more accessible and transparent by reducing administrative fees and simplifying claim submissions.

+Reimbursement Disputes

 In August 2019, Moody's downgraded TeamHealth's bond rating to B3-CFR and B3-PD probability of default citing its dispute with its largest payor source, United Healthcare.
 United Healthcare alleged that TeamHealth was responsible for egregious billing for services rendered in emergency rooms across the country and announced "it will terminate approximately two-thirds of its in-network contracts with Team Health between October 15, 2019 until July 1, 2020.
 The company also said that UnitedHealth had significantly reduced its payments to Team Health for out-of-network services."